 What's your favorite food, book, music and movie?
 I like fried plantain and beans and also fufu, the Ghanaian staple.
 I only drink when on a night out.
 I like Ghanaian highlife and also reggae.
 My favorite book in many ways is the writings of my idol, Steve Biko and his “I Write What I Like”.
 I hardly go to movies but I must say recently enjoyed watching Django after the prodding of some friends to watch the movie.

-As Black and African peoples in Canada we have a responsibility to join in the Indigenous struggles over Land, for social and environmental justice.
+As Black and African peoples in Canada, we have a responsibility to join in the Indigenous struggles over Land, for social and environmental justice.
 We must see how we have been complicit in the Aboriginal rights and self-determination etc.

 Our society can do better and we all have a collective responsibility.
 I have always argued that for those of us so-called “immigrants’ our greatest contribution to Canadian society is to work to make this society even better that we came to meet it.

-As a Black community we can only address our challenges when we are united, develop a sense of collective responsibility, acknowledge our relative complicities, and appreciate whatever privileges we enjoy.
-We must teach our youth about respect for self, peers, elders and community and engrain in them a sense of community work.
+As a Black community, we can only address our challenges when we are united, develop a sense of collective responsibility, acknowledge our relative complicities, and appreciate whatever privileges we enjoy.
+We must teach our youth about respect for self, peers, elders, and community and engrain in them a sense of community work.
 We must build, support and strengthen our own Indigenous institutions while not failing in our duties and responsibilities to building a strong Canadian nation inclusive of all.
-Through all these we must respect our differences of opinion.
+Through all these, we must respect our differences of opinion.

 What is the Black community doing right or wrong in Canada?
 It is only the fool and adamant who thinks he or she is always doing right.
 We learn from our mistakes and we must be humble to recognize our failings.
 Clearly, I think our mere existence and survival denotes we must be doing something right.
 I recognize the hard work and sacrifices many of us are making to make Canada a better place.
-We have Black mothers and fathers supporting their families, youth exhibiting great creativity and resourcefulness and we have Black excellence in many fields of endeavour.
+We have Black mothers and fathers supporting their families, youth exhibiting great creativity and resourcefulness and we have Black excellence in many fields of endeavor.

-But as a community we have more work to do.
-There is mounting unemployment, health issues, youth education challenges, family reunification owes, and the perennial question of Black unity.
+But as a community, we have more work to do.
+There are mounting unemployment, health issues, youth education challenges, family reunification owes, and the perennial question of Black unity.
 Such unity is crucial to achieving Black power.
 We need to redouble our efforts in these areas and build strong, healthy sustainable communities.
 Any community is as good as we collectively work to make it.
 We are not homogenous.
 We have demarcations around ethnicity, gender disability, sexuality, class etc. Our differences should not be points of divisiveness but rather must be sites and sources of our strength.
 We must come together and strengthen each other.
 We must hold each other back.
 We must be communities in the true sense of the work, communities of differences.
 We must build associations that have strong political leadership voices that speak on our collective behalf.
 Our professionals must recognize their responsibilities to the larger community and remember we did not get to where we are now through our own individual efforts.
 Others sacrificed to make that journey smooth for us.
 We must not forget this.

-As a community our work is never done and we cannot be satisfied until we do right by each other.
+As a community, our work is never done and we cannot be satisfied until we do right by each other.
 We must all be community warriors.